You can group and subtotal columns of merged data using the “Group” and “Subtotal” parameters. For more information, see Excel Merge Field Parameters.

 For Excel to sort the fields properly post merge, sort by the same field on your query or report.

 Start with a simple template that displays the non-grouped data.

 Next, modify the merge field that represents the Product Family.
 Add the parameter to group on that field and to skip a row between Product Family values to make room for a subtotal (in a subsequent step).

 Sort your report by the same field you are using as a group.
 For example, sort the example report by Product Family.

-Using the SUBTOTAL9 function as depicted above will ensure each group maintains a subtotal and will prevent blank lines from appearing below the merge results.
+Using the SUBTOTAL9 function as depicted below will ensure each group maintains a subtotal and will prevent blank lines from appearing below the merge results.